guimeira/xkcdify/README.md

 Basically, we compute how much we'll displace each node by generating a random number and passing it through a sine function, which causes the resulting path to look squiggly.
 Each node is moved in a direction that is perpendicular to the current direction of the path.

 ![How it works](docs/how-it-works.png)

+This project is not affiliated, authorized or endorsed by xkcd.
+I'm just a guy on the internet who thinks xkcd is cool.